Disbursement to Balance

 }

-To verify your integration, run our automated test suite.
-It takes under 2 minutes to tests your integration with mandated test scenarios.
+To speed up your integration, we have provided an automated test suite.
+It takes under 15 minutes to run your integration against our test scenarios.
 Check out the Github repo for more instructions

 As part of regulatory compliance, merchants are required to submit UAT testing documents to meet Bank Indonesia's requirements.
 After completing sandbox testing, follow these steps to move to production: